pixelbrackets/cookie-consent/README.md

 …Well, most of the popular existing solutions have issues like…

-- require loading the JavaScript trough a CDN → which may track visitors and therefore signifies a privacy issue
+- require loading the JavaScript through a CDN → which may track visitors and therefore signifies a privacy issue
 - require a JavaScript framework like jQuery → which may not exist if the current site only adds a cookie because of one tracking tool
-- add advertisments
+- add advertisements
 - add trackers
 - are hard to modify
 - set inline styles → don't allow separating scripts & styles, which makes it harder to add custom stylesheets
 - have to many styles or no styles at all
 - hardcode labels/text in the JavaScript → limit translations & text changes
+- don't have an easy way to wrap dependent scripts
 - are too big/complex (mostly because styles, scripts & labels are mixed, and the options to change all of them are more complex than the cookie logic itself)